 PRESIDENT: AMBER WHEELER BACON

 Amber Wheeler Bacon is a writer, teacher and literacy specialist.
 She currently works as both the reading and writing coach at Coastal Montessori Charter School, a public Montessori school in Georgetown County, and as an English instructor at Horry-Georgetown Technical College.
 In 2018, she earned an MFA from the Bennington Writing Seminars.
-Her writing has recently appeared or is forthcoming in Epiphany, CRAFT, Ruminate, Post Road Magazine and New Ohio Review.
+Her writing has recently appeared or is forthcoming in Epiphany, CRAFT, Ruminate, Post Road Magazine, New Ohio Review, Crazyhorse and Witness.
 She also regularly reviews fiction titles for Ploughshares.
 She is a Pushcart Prize nominee and the recipient of the 2018 Breakout 8 Writers Prize sponsored by Epiphany and The Author’s Guild.
 She grew up in the Atlanta area, and now lives on the South Carolina coast.

 VICE PRESIDENT/EVENTS & EDUCATION: DR. KASIE WHITENER